awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

 **Notes**
 + The `serviceRole` parameter should not be specified, then the AWS Batch service\-linked role will be used\.
 AWS Batch on Amazon EKS only supports the AWS Batch service\-linked role\.
 + Only `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` allocation strategies are supported for EKS compute environments\.
 + For the `instanceRole`, see [Creating the Amazon EKS node IAM role](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html#create-worker-node-role) in the *Amazon EKS User Guide*\.
-If you are using pod networking, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html) in the *Amazon EKS User Guide*\.
+If you're using pod networking, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html) in the *Amazon EKS User Guide*\.
 + A way to get working subnets for the `subnets` parameter is to use the Amazon EKS managed node groups public subnets that were created by `eksctl` when creating an Amazon EKS cluster\.
-Otherwise use subnets that have a network path that supports pulling images\.
+Otherwise, use subnets that have a network path that supports pulling images\.
 + The `securityGroupIds` parameter can use the same security group as the Amazon EKS cluster\.
-This command will retrieve the security group ID for the cluster\.
+This command retrieves the security group ID for the cluster\.

   ```
   $ aws eks describe-cluster \